 Everything I know about purpose I learned in kindergarten.*

-It reminded me of Robert Fulghum’s, All I Really Need to Know I Learned in Kindergarten.
+When we go through the process of clarifying a profound purpose, we find ourselves getting back to some fundamental truths about who we are and why we do what we do.
+It reminded me of Robert Fulghum's, All I Really Need to Know I Learned in Kindergarten.
 In his book, Fulghum showed us how the things we learned pre-grade school were some of the most profound lessons that we will ever encounter.

 Thinking about all this made me realize that there are some parallels between what Fulghum illustrated and what a profound purpose helps our organization do.